Agent-0808/BA-Modding-Toolkit/README.md

 - **ALL**: All types of assets, including those not listed above (experimental, not recommended)

 #### Spine Converter (Experimental Feature)
-Uses a third-party program to convert older Spine 3.8 format to the currently supported 4.2 format.
+Uses a third-party program to convert Spine 3.8 format `.skel` files from some old mods to the currently supported 4.2 format.
 - You need to download the third-party Spine converter program yourself.
 BAMT only calls the program to convert Spine files, not provides the program itself.
 - Download URL: [SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter/releases)
 - Configure the path to `SpineSkeletonDataConverter.exe` in the settings interface, and check the "启用 Spine 转换" (Enable Spine Conversion) option.
 - Configure the path to `SpineAtlasDowngrade.exe` in the settings interface, and check the "Spine降级" (Spine Downgrade) option.
-If enabled, the program will convert the Spine Atlas file to Spine 3.8 format in the Asset Extraction process.
+If enabled, the program will convert the Spine Atlas file to Spine 3.8 format in the **Asset Extraction** process.

+##### Notes
-**Note**: This is an experimental feature, not all mods can be successfully upgraded, suitable only for advanced users.
+- This is an experimental feature that cannot guarantee all mods can be successfully upgraded, suitable only for advanced users.
+- Even without configuring `SpineSkeletonDataConverter.exe`, you can still use this program normally to update mods that *use Spine files compatible with the current version (4.2.xx)*.
+    - If the mod you want to update was created in 2025 or later, it already uses Spine 4.2 format and can be updated normally without configuring this option.
+- The `SpineAtlasDowngrade.exe` program is used during **asset extraction** to convert `.atlas` files to Spine 3.8 format, making it easier for mod creators to edit.
+    - If you only need to update mods, you don't need to configure this option.

 ## How to Use